lbrgriffith/rusty-finance/README.md

 - `wacc`: Calculates the weighted average cost of capital
 - `dividend-yield`: Calculates the dividend yield of a stock by dividing the annual dividend per share by the stock's current price.
 - `return-on-equity`: Calculates the return on equity as a percentage,
+- `completion`: Generate shell completions for Bash, Zsh, Fish, or PowerShell.

 ## Examples